MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 10 digits:

--  Three digits that correspond to a serial number
+- three digits that correspond to a serial number
-- One check digit
+- one check digit
-- Six digits that correspond to the birth date (DDMMYY)
+- six digits that correspond to the birth date (DDMMYY)

 ### Checksum